ControlScan Certifies www.advancedantennainc.com as Safe Shopping Site

-Atlanta, GA and Kalamazoo, MI-- (ReleaseWire) -- 08/01/2007 -- In an effort to increase its Internet security, https://www.advancedantennainc.com/, a leading distributor of high-performance antennas for wireless broadband and other wireless applications, announced today that it has become certified by ControlScan, the Internet’s first and only B2B third-party identity theft certification service.
-The agreement illustrates ControlScan and https://www.advancedantennainc.com/’s continued commitment to building consumer confidence, protecting privacy and battling online thieves.
+Atlanta, GA and Kalamazoo, MI -- (ReleaseWire) -- 08/31/2007 -- In an effort to increase its Internet security, http://www.advancedantennainc.com, a leading manufacturer of high-performance antennas for wireless broadband and other wireless applications, announced today that it has become certified by ControlScan, the Internet’s first and only B2B third-party identity theft certification service.
+The agreement illustrates ControlScan and http://www.advancedantennainc.com’s continued commitment to building consumer confidence, protecting privacy and battling online thieves.

 About ControlScan